dhis2/wow-backend/guides/git_commit_messages.md

 5. **Use the body to explain what and why:** Use git commit message bodies to communicate what you are doing and why.
 This is very helpful to other developers to stay up to date on developments in master.

+6. **Avoid generic messages**: Avoid using generic commit messages like "Minor fix" and "Clean-up", rather explain what you are doing any why.